-1. Academic Planning and Policy: The primary function of the Academic Planning and Policy committee for new programs is to ensure that the programs under consideration are consistent with the university's mission, that they reflect work force needs, that the resource for the new programming is clear, and that the programs do not violate the California Master Plan.
+1. Academic Planning and Policy: The primary function of the Academic Planning and Policy committee for new programs is to ensure that the programs under consideration are consistent with the university's mission, that they reflect work force needs, and that the programs do not violate the California Master Plan.
 As the Senate notes, APP deals with "issues of academic philosophy, standards, and conduct as well as the appropriateness of present and proposed programs, degrees, majors, options, and concentrations."
 Specifically, APP should consider, for instance: